ajfisher/building-droids-with-js/slides2.md

 Johnny Five was started by this guy - Rick Waldron, and there's now many members of the core team plus over a hundred contributors to the project.
-It's very active and expanding project and we're always looking for more contributors to help out.

 Johnny Five abstracts the hardware into components that behave the same way regardless of the board that you're using it on.
 Allowing you to concentrate on your end